JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 </tldr>

-Creates a duplicate of the current module's `jar` file with instrumented classes added.
+Creates a copy of the current module's `jar` task output with instrumented classes added.

 ## `jarSearchableOptions`